Video

 or exceeds what you'd only have seen in video studios back in TV's

-hard disk recorders, the VCR still occupies a place in the home of
+personal video recorders and hard disk recorders, the VCR still occupies a place in the home of

 millions of TV viewers and Hollywood movie enthusiasts.
 The second hand